MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

 The [Console tool](./console/) provides a way to interact with your running code:

-  - change variable values or inject code into a live site with the Console's command line.
+  - Change variable values or inject code into a live site with the Console's command line.
-  - use the [Console Debugging API](./console/using-the-console-api/) to send out debug information.
+  - Use the [Console Debugging API](./console/using-the-console-api/) to send out debug information.
-  - see browser error messages and status codes.
+  - See browser error messages and status codes.

 **Features** in the [Console tool](./console/) include:

-  - Open the Console at the bottom of any other tool with the Console button or CTRL + `.
+  - Open the Console at the bottom of any other tool with the Console button or ``CTRL + ` ``.
   - [Console Debugging API](./console/using-the-console-api/) methods for timing, counting, grouping, and more.
   - IntelliSense autocompletion suggestions on the command line speed up input, reduce typos, and help you discover aspects of JavaScript APIs.

 **Development and debugging tasks it makes easier:**

-  - targeting specific iFrames.
+  - Targeting specific iFrames.
-  - timing code execution down to the statement with new timing methods.
+  - Timing code execution down to the statement with new timing methods.
-  - changing the value of a variable in running code without reloading.
+  - Changing the value of a variable in running code without reloading.

 [Learn more about the Console tool.](./console/)